efabless/cace/README.md

 ### CACE

-For now, CACE can be manually installed using pip.

-First the Python package needs to be build:
+To build the Python package, run:

 ```
 $ make build